QCrypt/website-2024/content/call.md

 <!-- **The poster submission server is now available at: <a href="https://hotcrp.science.uva.nl/" target="_blank">https://hotcrp.science.uva.nl/</a>** -->

 ## Student Paper Prize
 Since 2011, QCrypt features a prize for the best student submission.
-A submission is eligible for the student prize if and only if the main author(s) is/are a student(s) at the time of the submission, will present the work at QCrypt, and further a significant portion of the work must have been done by said student(s), including contributions to the key ideas.
-More details can be found in the <a href="/charter/#student-paper-prize">Charter</a>.
+A submission is eligible for the student prize if and only if the main author(s) is/are a student(s) at the time of the submission, will present the work at QCrypt, and further a significant portion of the work must have been done by said student(s), including contributions to the key ideas. <!--More details can be found in the <a href="/charter/#student-paper-prize">Charter</a>.-->

 ## Program Committee
 The program committee list can be found <a href="/team/#program-committee">here</a>.

-Please contact the PC chairs via email to {{< button-link label="pcchairs2023@qcrypt.net" url="mailto:pcchairs2023@qcrypt.net" icon="email" >}} with any questions.
+Please contact the PC chairs via email to {{< button-link label="2024@qcrypt.net" url="mailto:2024@qcrypt.net" icon="email" >}} with any questions.

 <!--